woolw/dotfiles_archlinux/README.md

 You can grab the config files and install packages by hand with the command listed below

-Now install Hyprland using the attached script "set-hypr".
+Now install it all using the attached script "dot-install".

 # Note